 If your Honda Accord smells like gas, the most likely culprit is a failed gas cap.
 Fixing this issue requires removing the fuel tank and replacing the cap–a job that can be done by a mechanic or at home using simple tools.

-Make sure you have an accurate replacement part before attempting to fix your car yourself; if not, you may end up with a dangerous situation on your hands.
-If you’re having trouble getting your Honda Accord’s engine started because of the bad smell of gasoline, check to see if there’s anything blocking the air intake valve on top of the fuel tank.
+Ensure you have an accurate replacement part before attempting to fix your car yourself; if not, you may end up in a dangerous situation.
+If you’re having trouble getting your Honda Accord’s engine started because of the foul smell of gasoline, check to see if anything is blocking the air intake valve on top of the fuel tank.

 Be prepared for some expensive repairs if you don’t take care of this problem soon–the cost could easily run into hundreds of dollars.